ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/countryfield.md

 ##### Constructor

-The `Country\Value` constructor initializes a new Value object with the value provided.
+The `Country\Value` constructor initializes a new value object with the value provided.
 It expects an array as input.

 ``` php
 // Constructor example